HOME > BLOG

 A world without third-party data

-Finally, the end of third-party cookies marks the end of third-party data.
+Finally, the end of third-party cookies also marks the end of third-party data.
 Third-party data is collected and shared by other companies.

 Adopting intelligent marketing to collect proprietary data

-With the disappearance of cookies, marketers will have to rely on other methods to identify users and understand their behavior.
+With the disappearance of cookies, marketers will have to rely on other methods to identify users and understadn their behavior.
 What may appear to be a colossal challenge to overcome will prove to be so in the long term, an opportunity to optimise your data collection strategy.

 Gamification to collect first party and zero party data